angular/angular/docs/TRIAGE_AND_LABELS.md

 * `PR state: WIP` - PR is experimental or rapidly changing.
 Not ready for review or triage.
 * `PR state: blocked` - PR is blocked on an issue or other PR.
 Not ready for review or triage or merge.

+When a PR is ready for review, a review should be requested using the Reviewers interface in Github.

 ## PR Target